-- To provide an athlete centered multi-sport experience that compliments a Provincial Sport Governing Body's (PSGB) Long Term Athlete and Coach Development plans, generally in the LTAD 'Train to Train' stage of development. - ➤ To identify Saskatchewan participants with the potential to advance to higher levels of competition (provincial team, national competitions, Canada Games, Western Canada Games, North American Indigenous Games). - To enhance community development through a sport legacy of upgraded equipment, facilities, experienced officials, cultural understanding and appreciation, and a corps of volunteers. - To motivate participants to achieve a higher level of sport skill and physical well-being. - > To promote athlete, coach and officials' development programs within all Districts in the province. - ➤ To provide a provincial showcase which increases public awareness and support for amateur sport in Saskatchewan. - To generate economic and tourism benefits within the host community and surrounding area.
+- To provide an athlete centered Multi-sport experience that compliments a Provincial Sport Governing Bodies (PSGB) Long Term Athlete and Coach Development plans, generally in the LTAD 'Train to Train' stage of development. - To identify Saskatchewan participants with the potential to advance to higher levels of competition (Provincial Team, National Competitions, Canada Games, Western Canada Games, North American Indigenous Games). - To enhance community development through a sport legacy of upgraded equipment, facilities, experienced officials, cultural understanding and appreciation, and a corps of volunteers. - > To motivate participants to achieve a higher level of sport skill and physical well-being. - To promote athlete, coach and officials' development programs within all Districts in the province. - To provide a Provincial showcase which increases public awareness and support for amateur sport in Saskatchewan. - To generate economic and tourism benefits within the host community and surrounding area.